samim23/polymath/README.md

 # Credits
 - This project is a fork of the original Polymath project.
-- The original project was developed by [Username], and can be found at [Link to the original project].
+- The original project was developed by [samim](https://github.com/samim23), and can be found at https://github.com/samim23/polymath